DudekCode/Elon-Musk-All-Tweets/README.md

 # Elon-Musk-All-Tweets
 Comprehensive archive of all tweets by Elon Musk from the inception of his Twitter account (2010) to the end of 2022.
+The tweets were used in my master's thesis.

 **The data was created using snscrape.modules.twitter on April 1, 2023.**

 **Currently, due to Twitter's privacy policy, it is not possible to update the database.**

 ## Description:

 "Elon Musk All Tweets" repository is a comprehensive collection of Elon Musk's Twitter activity.
 This project is designed to serve as a valuable resource for researchers, analysts, and enthusiasts interested in understanding the social media impact of one of the most influential figures in technology and business.

 Complete Dataset: Contains all tweets posted by Elon Musk from the beginning of his Twitter account (2010) until December 31, 2022.
-Organized Format: Tweets are meticulously organized for ease of access and analysis.
+Organized Format: Files are organized in Excel and CSV format.
 Historical Insight: Offers a chronological view of Elon Musk's thoughts, announcements, and interactions on Twitter.

 **Possible Uses:**